eriklukas/Lukas1337.github.io/_posts/2020-10-25-TTN-LoRa-Guide.md

     delay(1000);
     digitalWrite(LED_BUILTIN, LOW);
     Serial.println("Waiting before sending the next packet...");
-    delay(sendInterval * 1000); // to avoid sending too often we add a delay at the bottom of the loop }
+    delay(sendInterval * 1000); // To avoid sending too often we add a delay at the bottom of the loop, can be replaced with sleep for lower current draw
+}
 {% endhighlight %}
+Sample code for reading and sending the battery voltage on the Feather M0 Radio, using TinyLoRa and CayenneLPP

 Replace Network Session Key, App Session Key and Device adress with the values on TTN.
 Making sure you have the MSB format selected in TTN and that the values are expanded.
 As in the screenshot below

 ![Copy device id](https://raw.githubusercontent.com/Lukas1337/Lukas1337.github.io/master/assets/images/copy-device-id.png)